 Draft genome of the staghorn coral Acropora millepora

 The draft assembly was constructed from a combination of PacBio and Illumina paired-end reads with 10X Genomics barcodes.
-If you would like to use it, please send us an email at corals.columbia AT gmail.com and include your name and institution so we can send you a download link.
 Feel free to use the assembly and publish results that rely on it, but be aware that it is a work in progress.
 We hope to release updated versions, so please email us if you identify errors in your own analyses.
+For all questions, please send us an email at corals.columbia AT gmail.com and include your name and institution.
 See Methods for a description of the assembly and annotation pipelines.

 Stats (Version 2.0 Oct 24 2018) – Scaffold N50: 19.84 Mb (Contig N50: 1.08 Mb); Average length: 556.6 kb; Total length: 475.4 mb; # of scaffolds: 854; # of gene models: 28,188

 The data for Baker et al. ‘Repeated losses of PRDM9-directed recombination despite the conservation of PRDM9 across vertebrates’ (2017) are available as:

 The data for Moorjani, Amorim et al. ‘Variation in the molecular clock in primates’ (2016) are available as:

 The data for Singhal, Leffler et al. ‘Stable recombination hotspots in birds’ (2015) are available as:

 TroX: a R package for Kermany et al. (2014)

 Shared SNP coordinates for Leffler et al. (2013) Science.